What Does "Good" Video Look Like?

 (And if you have a strong story but poor audio?
 Begin again.
 Yes, audio really is that important!)

 Good lighting, intriguing camera angles, stable hands are all worth striving for.
-And yes, mastering f-stops and shutter speeds can help control tone.
+And yes, mastering f-stops and shutter speeds will help control tone.

 But at the end of the day, it's not about megapixels or lenses.

 Give me a phone or laptop and a few stock photos, I'll create a powerful video.

 Give me a camera crew and studio lighting, I'll create a video that goes viral that educates + inspires.